MariBax/Face-masking-with-CV/README.md

 ## Tools
 * Python 3
 * OpenCV
-* Keypoint detection: The cascade of regressors using dlib
+* Keypoint detection: the cascade of regressors using dlib